Dilly3/book-app/README.md

-# A book store application with Golang, Gin and MongoDb
+# A book library application with Golang, Gin and MongoDb
 # CRUD Restful API with hexagonal architecture